 When you buy through our links, we may earn a commission.
 Products or services may be offered by an affiliated entity.
 Learn more.

-With heart palpitations, a person has an uncomfortable awareness of their own heartbeat.
-They may feel as if their heart is beating more strongly than usual, or they may perceive actual changes in heart rate and rhythm.
+Usually you don’t notice your heart rhythm, but with heart palpitations, you have an uncomfortable awareness of your own heartbeat.
+You may feel like your heart is beating more strongly than usual, or notice changes in your heart rate or rhythm.

 A person with heart palpitations might notice one or more of these sensations when lying down at night: